Vulcan (motor vehicles): 1919-1930

 In 1919, Harper Bean acquired 75% of the company under a complex cash and shares deal and went into the British Motor Trading Corporation with the intention Vulcan be responsible for commercial vehicles; nevertheless, car production continued.
 The group also included Swift Motor Company and a number of components manufacturers.

 With peace the first new launch was the 16 with 2.6 L Dorman engine.
 The cars now had a flat radiator replacing the pre-war "bullnose" type.
 There was also a nominal 12 model which became the main product from 1920 to 1927, which was available with a range of engines from Dorman (1.8 L), Meadows (1.5 L), and British Anzani (1.5 L).
 The model was also sold as the Lea-Francis Kirkstone as from 1922 the companies shared some manufacturing and a dealer network.
 The 20 available from 1920 to 1922 with 3.3 L Vulcan engine and from 1923 to 1925 with 3.7 L shared mechanical components with the 1½ and 2 ton trucks.
-The final car was the 14/40 (1927–28) and 16/60 (1928–29) with their own design twin camshaft six of 1.7 and 2 L. Production capacity was nearly 5000 per annum, a potential never reached as the orders did not materialize.
-Nonetheless, over 6000 Vulcans of all kinds were sold from the armistice until 1923, which proved to be a high watermark for the company.
+The final car was the 14/40 (1927–28) and 16/60 (1928–29) with their own design twin camshaft six of 1.7 and 2 L. Production capacity was nearly 5,000 per annum, a potential never reached as the orders did not materialize.
+Nonetheless, over 6,000 Vulcans of all kinds were sold from the armistice until 1923, which proved to be a high watermark for the company.
 The 1½ and 2 ton models were the mainstay of truck production until the 1926 introduction of heavier four ton units, with four-cylinder engines and also a six-cylinder Dorman bus chassis.
 Commercial vehicles began to supplant automobiles as Vulcan's main product around this time, with buses and light (¾ ton) military vehicles alongside the trucks.

 Financial problems came in 1928 and C. B. Wardman resigned and officially no more Vulcan cars came from Southport but some badged as Lea-Francis were made up to 1930.

 1930-1953

 From 1930, production was solely of trucks and buses which had been made seriously since 1922.
-Many of the trucks were aimed at the municipal market and road sweepers and refuse trucks sold well.
+Many of the trucks were aimed at the municipal market and road sweepers and dustbin lorries sold well.
 New lighter commercials of American inspired designs depredated Vulcan's sales, however, and the Great Depression made things more dire yet.
 By 1931 the company was in compulsory liquidation, although they continued trading in their more profitable fields for several years, building small volumes.

 Amongst the buses, twenty-seater buses were sold from 1922 on the two-ton chassis.
 A 6.6 L Vulcan-engined 32-seat Brisbane came in 1928 and the Emperor double decker in 1930.